kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

   virtual devices consuming from the same counter set (which typically represents a single underlying physical device).
 - Providing a centralized or cluster-wide registry of compatibility group names.
-Group names are opaque strings scoped to a single ResourceSlice pool and are meaningful only to the driver that publishes them.
+Group names are opaque strings scoped to a single resource pool and are meaningful only to the driver that publishes them.
 - Enabling the scheduler to *reconfigure* a physical device between partitioning schemes (e.g., MIG ↔ MPS) as part of scheduling.
 This KEP only